freedomofpress/securedrop/docs/development/getting_started.rst

     # OR this, if you downloaded the deb package.
     sudo dpkg -i vagrant.deb

-We *do not* recommend using a version of Vagrant older than 1.8.4.
-For instance, the version of Vagrant currently in the Ubuntu Trusty repositories is 1.5.4, which is signficantly out of date and known not to work with SecureDrop (`GitHub
-#932`_, `GitHub #1381`_).

 .. _`Vagrant Downloads page`: https://www.vagrantup.com/downloads.html
 .. _`GitHub #932`: https://github.com/freedomofpress/securedrop/pull/932